Ketamine Addiction And Sexual Dysfunction

-Ketamine is a powerful dissociative anesthetic and sedative medication that is often used in medical settings for procedures such as surgery and diagnostic tests.
+Ketamine is a powerful dissociative anesthetic and sedative medication that is often used in medical settings to induce loss of consciousness.
+Doses of Ketamine are used for procedures such as surgery and diagnostic tests.
 However, it is also a commonly abused recreational drug, and individuals who use it recreationally may develop an addiction to it.

 One of the most significant dangers of an addiction to this anesthetic is that it can lead to a phenomenon known as “K-hole” or a dissociative state where users may lose touch with reality and experience hallucinations and delusions.
 This state can be very distressing and may lead to accidents or injuries.